AstroBookings/.github/profile/README.md

 ## 👨‍🚀 About

-I am Alberto Basalo, a seasoned (**L** years old, almost from the roman numerals era) advisor and instructor for programmers.
+I am Alberto Basalo, a seasoned (**L** years old, almost from the roman numerals era) advisor, consultor and instructor for programmers.

 I am focused on coding best practices, testing, and software architecture, with a special bias for the JavaScript ecosystem.